lolosp/laurespake/content/gallery/gambia1/index.md

 - The Gambia
 date: "2022-03-04"
 draft: false
-excerpt: Field assistant takes anthropometrics as children watch on, the Gambia
+excerpt: Alieu takes anthropometrics as children watch on, the Gambia
 layout: single
 tags:
 - hugo-site